mikecamara/adversarial-machine-learning-attacks/thesis-plan/README.md

 # Plan Argument

 ## Introduction (area of study)
-AI models are responsible for taking decisions in behalf of a the humans such as steer a car autonomously in high speed roads.
+AI models are responsible for taking decisions on behalf of humans such as steering a car autonomously on high-speed roads.
 Adversarial Machine Learning is an area that studies the impact of malicious attacks and threats in such models.

 ## The problem (that I tackle)
-The automobile industry need to make their AI systems more secure, but there is still no known evidence to determine how such systems perform under attack.
+The automobile industry needs to make its AI systems more secure, but there is still no known evidence to determine how such systems perform under attack.

 ## What the literature says about this problem
-The literature describes several state-of-the-art methods for attacking and defending classifiers that allow rapid crafting and analysis of attack and defense methods for machine learning models.
+The literature describes several state-of-the-art methods for attacking and defending classifiers that allow rapid crafting and analysis of attack and defence methods for machine learning models.

 ## How I tackle this problem
-In this thesis, we introduce the use of the attacks, called googa and glomping, which allowed direct measurement of model robustness.
+In this thesis, we introduce the use of the attacks, called Evasion, Poisoning, Extraction, and Inference, which allowed direct measurement of model robustness.

 ## How I implement my solution
-We describe a series of experiments on each of the four major types of attack, and show that in each case, the attack through evasion affected the safety of a previously perfect secure machine learning model.
+We describe a series of experiments on each of the four major types of attack and show that in each case, the attack through evasion affected the safety of a previously perfect secure machine learning model.

 ## The result
-We expect this new approach to contribute to the safety of the automobile industries and reduce the number of colisions caused by attacks, and hence making AI systems more secure.
+We expect this new approach to contribute to the safety of the automobile industries and reduce the number of collisions caused by attacks, and hence making AI systems more secure.

 #### TODO
 #### * Convert this argument into a chapter outline